fedora-python/portingdb/docs/update_portingdb.rst

 To use the portingdb update scripts, you will need to install and configure the following:

 #.
+Ensure that you run Fedora 26 or higher.
+The DNF plugin requires DNF-2 released in F26, due to incompatible CLI changes in API methods.

+#.
 Put ``py3query.py`` in DNF plugin directory::

     sudo cp dnf-plugins/py3query.py /usr/lib/pythonX.X/site-packages/dnf-plugins/